Projects & communities

 At Montford Place, Connected Living London will provide around 139 homes of which 40% will be affordable.
 The plans, which were given the green light by Lambeth Council in December 2020, also include commercial and flexible employment space.

-The site is currently being used to help facilitate the Northern line extension.
+The site was used to help facilitate the Northern line extension.

 Find out more about the plans for Montford Place.

 Nine Elms - Lambeth

 At Nine Elms, Connected Living London received planning permission to build 479 new, Build to Rent, homes - 40% of which will be affordable.
 The scheme, which is located above Nine Elms Station, will alsoprovide a new landscaped public square and commercial space.

 In September 2020, Ealing Council approved our plans for 460 new homes at Southall Sidings, 40% of which will be affordable.
 It was the first site in our joint venture partnership with Grainger plc - called Connected Living London - to reach this significant milestone.